 As you can see, Abhidhamma presents a detailed philosophical and psychological analysis of existence from the Buddhist perspective.
 It decodes the complex nature of mind and matter, the ethical dimensions of actions, and the conditional interrelationships of phenomena.
 The primary objective is to guide practitioners towards a deep, transformative understanding of reality that leads to the cessation of suffering and the attainment of Nibbana.

-How to study Abhidhamma
+How to Study Abhidhamma

 Studying the Abhidhamma, a sophisticated component of the Theravada Buddhist canon, requires a dedicated approach, given its complex and detailed exploration of reality.
 LotusBuddhas would like to share some suggested steps for you to study the Abhidhamma effectively: